ASSIGNMENT OF CASES AND PROCEEDINGS - Amended December 1, 2021

-- Cases.
-Where the street address of the debtor set forth on the petition is in (i) New York County or Bronx County, the Clerk shall assign the case to a Judge sitting in New York County; (ii) Rockland County or Westchester County, the Clerk shall assign the case to a Judge sitting in Westchester County; or (iii) Dutchess County, Orange County, Putnam County, Sullivan County or Ulster County, the Clerk shall assign the case to a Judge sitting in Dutchess County.
+(a) Cases.
+Where the principal place of business in the District of the debtor set forth on the petition is in (i) New York County or Bronx County, the Clerk shall assign the case to a Judge sitting in New York County; (ii) Rockland County or Westchester County, the Clerk shall assign the case to a Judge sitting in Westchester County; or (iii) Dutchess County, Orange County, Putnam County, Sullivan County, Ulster County or Greene County, the Clerk shall assign the case to a Judge sitting in Dutchess County.
 No case assignment will be based upon a post office box address.
 Where more than one Judge is sitting in a county, cases, other than chapter 13 cases, shall be assigned by random selection so that each Judge shall be assigned approximately the same number of cases.
 The Judges may direct that chapter 13 cases be referred to the same Judge or Judges.
 The Clerk shall have no discretion in determining the Judge to whom any case is assigned; the action shall be solely ministerial.

-- Assignments and Reassignments.
-The Chief Judge shall supervise and rule upon all assignments and reassignments of cases, adversary proceedings, contested matters, and actions.
+(e) Assignments and Reassignments.
+The Chief Judge shall supervise and rule upon all assignments and reassignments of cases, adversary proceedings, contested matters and actions.

 This rule is derived from Former Local Bankruptcy Rule 5.
 This rule was amended in 2004 to eliminate the use of a post office box address as the basis for case assignment.

 This rule was amended in 2017 to eliminate the reference to venue and assignment of removed actions that do not arise from cases pending in this Court.

 This rule was amended in 2021 to provide for the random assignment of mega chapter 11 cases irrespective of the courthouse in which the case is filed.